 - Terroristic threatening

 Other statutes deal with homicide, which is defined as causing the death of another human being.
 These offenses are categorized as murder (a death penalty/capital offense), manslaughter in the first or second degree, and reckless homicide.

 Make The State Prove Their Accusations

-Learn more about your rights and options from our criminal defense lawyer.
+Learn more about your rights and options from our criminal defense lawyers.
 We promise zealous advocacy to get you the best result given the circumstances in your particular situation.
-Send us a message online, and we will soon be in touch with you.
+Call 270-872-0912 in Elizabethtown or 502-907-2899 in Louisville.
+You can also send us a message online, and we will soon be in touch with you.